-- Profile Name The name of current selected configuration profile.
-Set up the configuration name on the General tab of Profile Management. - > Link Status Shows whether the station is associated to the wireless network. - Wireless Mode Displays the wireless mode.
-Configure the wireless mode on the Advanced tab of Profile Management. - > Network Type - The type of network and the station currently connected.
+- Profile Name This shows the name of current selected configuration profile.
+The configuration of Profile name will be described on the General tab of Profile Management. - > Link Status This shows whether the station is associated to the wireless network. - Wireless Mode Here displays the wireless mode.
+It will be configured on the Advanced tab of Profile Management. - > Network Type - The type of network and the station currently connected are shown here.
 The options include: - Infrastructure (access point) - Ad Hoc

-Configure the network type on the Advanced tab of Profile Management.
+You can configure the network type on the Advanced tab of Profile Management.

-- ▶ IP Address Displays the computer's IP address. - > Current Channel Shows the currently connected channel. - > Data Encryption Displays the encryption type the driver is using.
-Configure the encryption type on the Security tab of Profile Management. - > Server Based Authentication Shows whether server based authentication is used. - Signal Strength Shows the strength of the signal.
+- > IP Address This displays the computer's IP address. - Current Channel This shows the currently connected channel. - Data Encryption Here displays the encryption type the driver is using.
+You can configure it on the Security tab of Profile Management. - Server Based Authentication This shows whether the server based authentication is used. - Signal Strength This shows the strength of the signal.

-Click Advanced to see advanced information about the program and its operations.
+Click Advanced on the screen above, you can see advanced information about the program and its operations.
 For more information, please refer to the help file of the utility.